scenee/relax/README.md

 ### Validate a IPA file

-Check a IPA file if it has a correct codesigning and entitlements.
+Check a IPA file if it has a correct code signing and entitlements.

 ```bash
 $ relax validate "$(relax show adhoc ipa)"